DVS-Lab/srndna-test/derivatives/fmriprep/logs/CITATION.md

 AFNI 20160207 [@afni, RRID:SCR_005927].
-The BOLD time-series (including slice-timing correction when applied) were resampled onto their original, native space by applying a single, composite transform to correct for head-motion and susceptibility distortions.
+The BOLD time-series (including slice-timing correction when applied) were resampled onto their original, native space by applying the transforms to correct for head-motion.
 These resampled BOLD time-series will be referred to as *preprocessed BOLD in original space*, or just *preprocessed BOLD*.
 The BOLD time-series were resampled into several standard spaces,